-People know of bungalows being more compact than a house.
-In fact, they usually have less square footage than most single family homes.
-Another defining factor would be a low pitched roof.
+People know of bungalows as being more compact than a house.
+In fact, they usually have less square footage than most single-family homes.
+Another defining factor would be a low-pitched roof.
 A sloping roof will help you differentiate a bungalow from other living spaces with ease.

 It’s not uncommon to find bungalows with a front porch, which offer some additional space for the occupants.
-Moreover, they are often associated with natural material, fine craftsmanship, and simple designs.
-They tend to have an aesthetic reflective of the 20th century, and are usually painted or stained to fit their natural surroundings better.
+Moreover, they are often associated with natural materials, fine craftsmanship, and simple designs.
+They tend to have an aesthetic reflective of the 20th century and are usually painted or stained to fit their natural surroundings better.

 The History Of Bungalows

 During British Rule in Bengal, India, bungalow houses served as casual residences for travelers and ambassadors in the mid-17th century.
 And although they were a staple then, bungalows gained popularity in Britain in the mid-19th century.